galaxyproject/training-material/topics/transcriptomics/tutorials/small_ncrna_clustering/tutorial.md

 > 1. **BlockClust** {% icon tool %} with the following parameters:
 >    - *"Select mode of operation"*: `Clustering and classification`
 >        - {% icon param-file %} *"Input blockgroups file"*: `output` (output of **blockbuster** {% icon tool %})
+>        - *"Select reference genome"*: `Humann (hg19)`
 >        - *"Would you like to perform classification?"*: `Yes`
 >        - *"Mode of classification"*: `Model based`
 >
 {: .hands_on}

+The tool produces the following four output files.

 The `BlockClust: BED of predicted clusters` file is the result of Markov cluster algorithm.
 Each entry in this file represents a blockgroup.
 The 4th column contains is in the form of *annotation:blockgroup_id:cluster_id*.
 The *cluster_id* represents which cluster the blockgroup belongs to.

 The `BlockClust: Model based predictions BED` file is the result of classification.
 Each entry in this file represents a blockgroup.
 The 4th column contains the annotation of the ncRNA which it overlaps.
-For the blockgroups which are not overlapped with any known ncRNAs, there is a prefix 'predicted_' is added indicating that it is predicted by the **BlockClust** classification models.
+For the blockgroups which are not overlapped with any known ncRNAs, the prefix `predicted_` is added indicating that it is predicted by the **BlockClust** classification models.

+The `BlockClust: Hierarchical clustering plot` file shows a dendrogram construced based on average linkage clustering.

+The `BlockClust: Pairwise similarities` file contains the pairwise similarities of all input blockgroups.

 Next, we will visualize the read profiles (from the BAM file) and the predictions (BED from **BlockClust**) together.